Human Rights Act / Judicial Review

 The Court may decide to award damages (compensation) for any violations of your rights.

 For a more detailed explanation of how the Human Rights Act works in practice, see our explainer here.

 To bring a judicial review, you need to fill in a judicial review claim form (‘N461’).
 You then need to file the form (send by post or bring it in person) at the relevant court building.

-Because judicial review is a complex type of legal claim and some sections of the form require detailed legal knowledge, we strongly advise that you find a lawyer (see below).
+Because judicial review is a complex type of legal claim and some sections of the form require detailed legal knowledge, we strongly advise that you find a lawyer with expertise in public law (see below).

 THE HUMAN RIGHTS ACT